secretstartups/handbook/content/handbook/total-rewards/incentives.md

 - The reason for the bonus is that this person (X, a Technical Writer) has single-handedly stepped in to act as a part-time documentation engineer in the absence of a full-time engineer.
 The person's history of contributions is plain to see here: (Nominator included links to boards, issues or merge requests) In particular, X's implementation of a Global Navigation and GitLab iconography for documentation are real highlights of X's impact for end-users.
 For developers, they have modernized the codebase and continue to work toward making `gitlab-docs` just like any other GitLab project for developers.
 X's dedication to the Technical Writing team over a long period of time motivates me to do more than just thank X in `#thanks` channel.
-X has specifically: Been active to see the Technical Writing team to [succeed]({{< ref "values#see-others-succeed" >}}).
-X delivers for the team in lots of [MVCs]({{< ref "values#minimal-viable-change-mvc" >}}), so we can get early value.
+X has specifically: Been active to see the Technical Writing team to [succeed](/handbook/values/#see-others-succeed).
+X delivers for the team in lots of [MVCs](/handbook/values/#minimal-viable-change-mvc), so we can get early value.
 For example, making iconography available using Markdown first, and planning to deliver other implementations later.
-X solutions are [boring]({{< ref "values#boring-solutions" >}}), in that X aims to reuse as much GitLab code as possible, and raising instances where that isn’t the case as technical debt.
+X solutions are [boring](/handbook/values/#boring-solutions), in that X aims to reuse as much GitLab code as possible, and raising instances where that isn't the case as technical debt.
 For example, docs icons are the same library as icons in the product.
-- I’d like to nominate X for a discretionary bonus for exhibiting the values for results, efficiency, and collaboration.
-While the whole backend engineers in the X team were OOO, despite it wasn’t his team, X stepped in and handled a problem (link) that was blocking a deploy.
+- I'd like to nominate X for a discretionary bonus for exhibiting the values for results, efficiency, and collaboration.
+While the whole backend engineers in the X team were OOO, despite it wasn't his team, X stepped in and handled a problem (link) that was blocking a deploy.
 X was able to debug the problem, not an easy one by the way, communicate it to the different counterparts, and also fix it.
 X also spotted that it could affect other features and provide a way to fix them as well.
 - I am nominating X for the values efficiency and results for the Nominator Bot.
 This bot assists us to nominate a team member for Discretionary Bonus without logging into Workday.
 This new bot speeds up the process probably by half the time it took to get approvals (for both me that administers the process and managers for approval) and directly now impacts our PI to increase discretionary bonuses.
 X is managing all the debugging and going above and beyond to solve any problems, without anyone asking X or having to follow up and this is out of scope of "just building a nominator" bot.
 You can read more about the process in [our handbook](#nominator-bot-process)